5 Benefits of Hiring People with Disabilities

 3. Tax Incentives for Employers

-Some employers are reluctant to hire people with diversabilities because they believe it will cost them too much money out of pocket to make accommodations.
+Some employers are reluctant to hire people with disabilities because they believe it will cost them too much money out of pocket to make accommodations.
 This obstacle can be especially challenging for small businesses or businesses without a lot of funding.

 4. Higher Retention Rate